Rahul-0108/namaste-javascript-notes/notes/season-1/lecture-16.md

  ![image](https://github.com/Rahul-0108/namaste-javascript-notes/assets/53996840/19514043-ba44-424a-abc5-d4a2bd9ad773)

+* Suppose we want to run js code inside water cooler, we need in it JRE.
+Inside JRE, we will have JS Engine, API(getWaterLevel(just like localstorage api of browser) to get watere level from water cooler which can be accessed using a global object inside js code).

 * ECMAScript is a governing body of JS.
 It has set of rules which are followed by all JS engines like Chakra(Edge), Spidermonkey(Firefox)(first javascript engine created by JS creator himself), v8(Chrome)